 - Notes the overwhelming majority vote of the Inner West Community to demerge; and

 - Involve the community in the preparation of the business case.

 On 4 March 2022, the Minister for Local Government met with the Mayor and General Manager and the outcome of the meeting was summarised in the attached letter (Attachment 2: Summary of 4 March meeting (PDF 121.3KB))

-Council has engaged Morrison and Low to prepare a business case in accordance with NSW Government guidelines.
-Morrison and Low had undertaken substantial work for Council in 2021 developing a high level cost benefit analysis (Attachment 3 – 2021 business case (PDF 1.5MB), executive summary (PDF 154.8KB) and community engagement report (PDF 673.3KB)).
+Council has engaged Morrison Low to prepare a business case in accordance with NSW Government guidelines.
+Morrison Low had undertaken substantial work for Council in 2015 with the development of the high level merger business cases of the former three Councils and in 2021 developing a high level cost benefit analysis (Attachment 3: 2021 business case (PDF 1.5MB), executive summary (PDF 154.8KB) and community engagement report (PDF 673.3KB)).

-- Reviewed former Council’s 2014/15 Long Term Financial Plans
+- Reviewed the former councils' 2014/15 Long Term Financial Plans

 - Added changes in service levels and new industry compliance requirements, new assets, COVID-19 impacts to these models with a start date of July 2022